 Eating vegetarian or vegan food isn’t about leaving something out or missing something, it’s about enjoying really delicious food that is good for you too, like this yummy Vegan Pad Thai Recipe.

-My Vegan Pad Thai recipe was inspired by a recipe in a grocery store leaflet, from Waitrose.
-They shared a vegan pad Thai recipe that sounded delicious but there were things about it I just wasn’t sure of – among which was the inclusion of bean sprouts.
-I wondered if I could tweak the recipe to make an homage to a Pad Thai, that while not strictly authentic, was authentically delicious.
+My recipe was inspired by a recipe in a leaflet from Waitrose, my local grocery store.
+They shared a recipe that sounded delicious but there were things about it I just wasn’t sure of – among which was the inclusion of bean sprouts.
+I wondered if I could tweak the recipe to make an homage to a traditional Pad Thai that while not strictly authentic, was authentically delicious.
 I also wanted to explore a gluten free option.

-- 2 tablespoons mild olive oil or other flavourless oil
+- 2 tablespoons sesame oil, mild olive oil or other vegetable oil

 - ¼ cup crunchy organic peanut butter